-Giving engraved objects is a common method of marking a special occasion such as an anniversary or the winner of a sporting event.
-Professional engravers use expensive equipment to write names and dates on stainless steel and other metal items, but it is possible to engrave stainless steel at home.
+Professional engravers typically use expensive equipment to write names and dates and fix patterns on stainless steel and other metal items, but it is possible to get similar results at home.
 Before beginning the engraving process, the best tip every person should follow is to make sure that he or she has all of the proper tools and safety equipment.
-In addition to goggles and gloves, all that is required is wax, a sharp nail, acid etching ink, a sheet pan, the metal, and a few other items.
-Being prepared before the process starts is the best way to make the process go smoothly and safely.
+In addition to goggles and gloves, all that is required is usually wax, a sharp nail, acid etching ink, a sheet pan, and the metal to be treated.
+Being prepared before the process starts is the best way to help things go smoothly and safely.

-To begin process of engraving stainless steel, the engraver should take the wax and melt it into a pot until the wax is completely smooth.
-This can be done on a stove top or a microwave; if microwaved, the wax should be put into a microwave-safe container and heated for short periods of time until it is fully melted.
-The melted wax is then added to the metal piece; only the area where the engraving will take place needs to have the wax put on it.
+Once it’s melted it should be smoothed over the exposed part of the piece to be engraved.
+In general, only the area where the engraving will take place needs to have the wax applied.
 The point of the wax is to ensure that the steel is not damaged by the acid, which will be used later.

 It is very important that safety goggles and gloves be worn for the next step.
-The acid should be poured slowly over the area of the steel which has been engraved.
+Special engraver’s acid should be poured slowly over the area of the steel that has been engraved.
 The steel should still be in the pan in order to stop the acid from pouring out and damaging whatever surface it touches.
-A cloth or thick tissue paper should be placed around the edges of the steel, and the piece of metal left to settle for a few minutes.
+A cloth or thick tissue paper should be placed around the edges of the steel, and the piece of metal should then be left to settle for a few minutes.
 The acid helps “set” the indentations and makes them more pronounced and finished.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!